Raphael-Boichot/Game-Boy-camera-sniffer/README.md

 # How I've made it (yes this is a disgusting prototype !)
 ![mounting](https://github.com/Raphael-Boichot/Game-Boy-camera-sniffer/blob/main/Bibliography/device.png)

-# Comparison sniffed image/what you get with a Game Boy Camera
+# Comparison analog image/what you get with a Game Boy Camera
 ![comparison](https://github.com/Raphael-Boichot/Game-Boy-camera-sniffer/blob/main/Bibliography/test.gif)

 # Known flaws